alexharri/website/posts/planes.md

 image: "/images/og-planes.png"
 ---

-A plane in 3D space can be thought of as a flat surface that stretches infinitely far, splitting 3D space into two halves.
+A plane in 3D space can be thought of as a flat surface that stretches infinitely far, splitting space into two halves.

 <Scene scene="what-is-a-plane" height={450} yOffset={-0.5} angle={10} usesVariables />

 Planes have loads of uses in applications that deal with 3D geometry.
-I've mostly been working with them in the context of an architectural modeler, where geometry is defined in terms of planes and their intersections.
+I've mostly been working with them in the context of an [architectural modeler][arkio], where geometry is defined in terms of planes and their intersections.

-When I was learning about planes, they felt quite abstract and non-intuitive, so it took some time for me to build an intuition for how to reason about and work with them.
+Learning about planes felt abstract and non-intuitive to me. _“Sure, that's a plane equation, but what do I do with it?
+What does a plane look like?”_ It took some time for me to build an intuition for how to reason about and work with them.

-In writing this, I want to provide you with an introduction to planes that focuses on building a practical, intuitive understanding of working with planes.
-I hope to achieve this through the use of visual and interactive explanations, which will accompany us as we work through progressively more complex problems.
+In writing this, I want to provide you with an introduction that focuses on building a practical, intuitive understanding of planes.
+I hope to achieve this through the use of visual (and interactive!) explanations which will accompany us as we work through progressively more complex problems.

 With that out of the way, let's get to it!